cdisc-org/DataExchange-ODM-LinkML/README.md

     python3 tools/odm2linkml.py ../DataExchange-ODM/schema/ODM.xsd --output ODM.yaml

     gen-project -d .
-ODM.yaml --exclude shex
+ODM.yaml --exclude shex --exclude markdown

 More detailed relationship and cardinality constraints still need to be ported from XML Schema before shex can be added.

 As content is added, refresh documentation and diagrams using `mkdocs` to keep it up to date with the latest batch of generated .md files

+    gen-doc ODM.yaml --hierarchical-class-view --directory docs/
     mkdocs build

-to view the updated documentation changes locally
+to check the updated documentation changes locally

     mkdocs serve

-and eventually upload them to where they are served
+and eventually upload them to Github pages (you need to have set up your Github access, and it takes time for changes to be picked up)

     mkdocs gh-deploy

 # Conversion to JSON-LD and LinkML